isomerpages/moe-stgabrielssec/index.md

       title: e-Open House
       subtitle: ST. GABRIEL'S SECONDARY SCHOOL
       id: infopic
-      description: "Join us as we share a little bit about the history of the school as well as key programmes and initiatives.
-Meeting ID: 895 8483 6923
+      description: "Meeting ID is 895 8483 6923 Passcode: 7017.
+Join us as we share a little bit about the history of the school as well as key programmes and initiatives."
-        Passcode: 7017"
       button: READ MORE
       url: https://stgabrielssec.moe.edu.sg/eopen-house/
       image: /images/e_Open_House.png